hamnaasiif/SkillMapr/README.md

 ## Features

 - Visual learning structure for skill progression
 - Modular design built for future dashboard integration
 - Clean and responsive layout using Bootstrap
 - Separate authentication pages for login, signup, and password recovery

 ---

+## UI Overview

+### Landing Page (`index.html`)

+- **Navbar**: A fixed-top dark navbar with links to "About", "Explore Skills", and GitHub.
+A "Start Roadmap" button leads users to the signup page.
+- **Hero Section**: Split layout with a bold headline on the left and an animated strip interface on the right showcasing trending skills like Graphic Design and Branding.
+- **Features Section**: Three highlighted cards displaying Skill Search, Drag & Drop Roadmap, and Export options.
+- **How It Works**: A visual 3-step guide – Choose a skill → Arrange modules → Track progress.
+- **Popular Roadmaps**: Cards for trending paths like Frontend Developer, Digital Illustrator, and AI Fundamentals.
+- **Customization Section**: Interactive demo area where users can drag modules, switch theme colors, and simulate customization.
+- **Newsletter Section**: Email signup form for staying updated.
+- **Footer**: Includes brand description, quick links, resources, legal info, and social icons.

+### Authentication Pages

+- **Signup Page**: Clean form with fields for user name, email, and password.
+- **Login Page**: Standard email/password form with a link to reset password.
+- **Forgot Password Page**: Simple email input to initiate password reset.

+Each page is responsive, mobile-friendly, and styled consistently using Bootstrap 5.

+---